-To build a segmented structure with contours, proceed as follows:
+To build a structure mask with contours, proceed as follows:

 Open the study in the MPR Reconstruction tab.
-Create an empty structure and configure the mask by setting the tissue density.
-For the details on mask creation, see Section 6.2.1.
+Create a structure with an empty mask and conﬁgure the editing mask by setting the tissue density.
+For the details on editing mask creation, see Section 6.2.1.

 Go to the next slice and draw a contour around the selected area.
 Contours are only built on parallel planes.
-Contours are used to create a segmented structure with regard for the edit mask.
-You need at least two contours to build a segmented structure.
+Contours are used to create a mask with regard for the editing mask.
+You need at least two contours to build a structure mask.